Company1TDDC88-2024/RBI/Camera/queue-detection-acap/README.md

 - Click `Install`
 - Run the application by enabling the `Start` switch

-## Example of input data for the application
+## Input data examples for the application

 Example 1:
 {